MGeo: Multi-Modal Geographic Pre-Training Method: Methods

-Geographic encoder can extract the relationships between geolocation and geographic objects.
-For a geographic object $o_i$, a one-hot function is used to encode the categorical relation type $r^t_i$ as a numeric array and to obtain its corresponding embeddings $\mathbf{e}^t_i$.
-To simplify the relative position $r^p_i$, we form a rectangle $\tilde{o_i}$ of similar size to approximate the shape of $o_i$.
+\paragraph{Relation} Similar to the shape type, a one-hot function is used to encode the relation type $r^t_i$ of $o_i$ as a numeric array and to obtain its corresponding embeddings $\mathbf{e}^t_i$.

+\paragraph{Relative Position} To simplify the relative position $r^p_i$, we form a rectangle $\tilde{o_i}$ of similar size to approximate the shape of $o_i$.
 Each side of the substituted rectangle~(left, bottom, right, and top) is defined as:

 where $lng$ denotes longitude and $lat$ denotes latitude of $l^{o_i}_j$ for simplicity.
 The relative position $r^p_i = \{r^{p_{left}}_i, r^{p_{bottom}}_i, r^{p_{right}}_i, r^{p_{top}}_i\}$ is then calculated by the normalized distances between $l^{pq}$ and each side of the $\tilde{o_i}$.
 For example, $r^{p_{left}}_i$ is calculated as: